oda-hub/hugo-odahub/content/docs/guide-development.md

 ##### Installation

-The plugin can be installed via pip:
+The plugin can be installed via pip on your own environment:

 ```bash
 pip install renku_graph_vis